On topological graphs with at most four crossings per edge: Proof of Theorem

 \begin{proof} Assume without loss of generality that $f$ contributes $1/3$ units of charge in Step~1 to $t_1$ through $e_1$.
 There are three cases to consider, based on whether $f$ contributes $1/3$ units of charge to exactly one, exactly two or at least three $1$-triangles in Step~3.

 \underline{Case 1:} $ch_3(f)=1/3$ and $ch_5(f) = -1/6$.
 That is, $f$ contributes $1/3$ units of charge to exactly one $1$-triangle $t'$ in Step~3, and $1/6$ units of charge to three $1$-triangles in Step~5.
+We need to show that $f$ receives at least $1/6$ units of charge from its vertex-neighbors in Step~6.
 Without loss of generality we may assume that either $t'=t_2$ or $t'=t_3$.

 \underline{Subcase 1.1:} $f$ sends $1/3$ units of charge to $t_2$ in Step~3.
 It follows from Proposition~\ref{prop:e_1-e_2} that the wedge of $t_2$ contains at least one $0$-quadrilateral.
 We observe first that the wedge of $t_2$ cannot contain two $0$-quadrilaterals.
 Indeed, suppose it does and refer to Figure~\ref{fig:1-in-1-1-in-3_0}.